-"The level of housing need in Solihull has been objectively assessed (considering all evidence and consistency with other policy) through the ['WM RSS'] Phase II Revision and was examined by the Panel.
+"The level of housing need in Solihull has been objectively assessed (considering all evidence and consistency with other policy) through the [WM RSS] Phase II Revision and was examined by the Panel.
 The Panel examined household and population projections, taking account of migration and demographic change and made recommendations to cater for housing demand and the scale of housing supply necessary to meet this demand.
 Sub-regional and local Strategic Housing Market Assessments address the need by type and tenure.
 Evidence of housing land availability was also considered by the Panel to establish realistic assumptions about availability, suitability and the likely economic viability of land in the region and each sub-region.
 This meets with the requirements of NPPF paragraph 159."

-Then, after referring to various housing projection models, it continued (at para.15):
+Then, after referring to various housing projection models, it continued (at paragraph 15):

 "Such predictions are nothing more than a theoretical, mathematical calculation providing an indication of how housing need could change in the future.
-Objectively assessing need involves a more sophisticated policy analysis of both needs and what level of growth an area can realisti J.P.L.
-1134 cally sustain.
-In Solihull, the ['WM'] RSS Phase II Panel Report is the latest assessment of housing need."
-(Emphasis added.)
+Objectively assessing need involves a more sophisticated policy analysis of both needs and what level of growth an area can realistically sustain.
+In Solihull, the [WM] RSS Phase II Panel Report is the latest assessment of housing need." (emphasis added).

-- 57. The Council's response of March 7, 2013 to further representations on behalf of the claimants similarly relied upon the approach of another inspector in respect of another site on a s.78 appeal, which, of the WM RSS Phase 2 Revision Draft figure for Stafford, said (at para.10): "These are the most recent objectively assessed figures available".
-The Council's response went on (at para.17) to say, explicitly: - "...
+57. The Council's response of 7 March 2013 to further representations on behalf of the Claimants similarly relied upon the approach of another inspector in respect of another site on a section 78 appeal, which, of the WM RSS Phase 2 Revision Draft figure for Stafford, said (at paragraph 10): "These are the most recent objectively assessed figures available".
+The Council's response went on (at paragraph 17) to say, explicitly:

+"...
 [I]t is asserted that the Council has decided 'that it is not going to meet its own objectively assessed need'.
 That is again at best a misconception.
 The figure of 11,000 which informs the housing requirement is the objectively assessed need for the borough for which it is planning.
-Paragraph 8.4.1 of the ['SLP'] quotes projected household growth and thus the objectors have confused that with the objectively assessed need which the plan seeks to meet.
-The objectively assessed need is one which has been derived through the Phase 2 RSS process on a 'policy on' basis ..."(Emphasis added.)
+Paragraph 8.4.1 of the [SLP] quotes projected household growth and thus the objectors have confused that with the objectively assessed need is one which has been derived through the Phase 2 RSS process on a 'policy on' basis...". (emphasis added).

-It contended, in terms, that the WM RSS Phase 2 Revision "engaged with and discharged the functions of a SHMA set out in paragraph 159 of the [NPPF]" (para.8).
+It contended, in terms, that the WM RSS Phase 2 Revision "engaged with and discharged the functions of a SHMA set out in paragraph 159 of the [NPPF]" (paragraph 8).